Doing Business with the District

 State Board of Education Rule 6A-1.012 (2) affords District School Boards the right to purchase commodities or contractual services issued by the Florida Department of Management Services without seeking competitive bids.

-- How To Do Business with the St. Johns County School District Brochure
+- How to do Business with the School District Brochure

 - How to Participate in Competitive Solicitations Training Session April 20, 2016